 The chairman of the committee is Mr. Krause.
 The other members of the committee are Ms. Carter, Mr. Isaac and Mr. Soderstrom.
+Mr. Isaac will become chairman after the 2014 annual meeting of shareholders.

 Nominating and Corporate Governance Committee.
 The committee identifies, reviews and recommends nominees for election to our board of directors, recommends directors for appointment to committees, recommends procedures through which director independence may be determined, oversees the evaluation of director performance and compensation, develops and recommends corporate governance guidelines to the board of directors and oversees compliance with our Corporate Governance Guidelines and our Code of Business Conduct and Ethics.
 The authority and responsibilities of the committee are more fully set forth in the Nominating and Corporate Governance Committee Charter.